Stories by Storie

 by Margaret McNamara

-Mr. Tiffin and his students from the perenially popular How Many Seeds in a Pumpkin? are back in this picture book about a school trip to an apple orchard!
+Mr. Tiffin and his students from the perennially popular How Many Seeds in a Pumpkin? are back in this picture book about a school trip to an apple orchard!
 In this playful, humorous, and child-friendly classroom story, the students learn a lot about apples and apple orchards—including how apples are harvested, how cider is made, and what the different varieties of apples are—while trying to solve a riddle.
 The book also celebrates how some children learn differently than others.

 Apples